ChalmersGU-data-structure-courses/dsabook/src/G04-heapsort.md

 Heapsort has all of the advantages just listed.
-The complete binary tree is balanced, its array representation is space efficient, and we can load all values into the tree at once, taking advantage of the efficient `buildheap` function.
+The complete binary tree is balanced, its array representation is space efficient, and we can load all values into the tree at once, taking advantage of the efficient `buildHeap` function.
 The asymptotic performance of Heapsort when all of the records have unique key values is $\Theta(n \log n)$ in the best, average, and worst cases.
 It is not as fast as Quicksort in the average case (by a constant factor), but Heapsort has special properties that